 EarMen Sparrow is one of the new competitors with a very similar form factor and lower price tag.
 It also uses Sabre components but provides both single-ended and balanced outputs.
 On its single-ended out it sounds a bit darker and sweeter, whereas Cobalt is a bit more open and airy, taking a win in my opinion.
 Things turn upside down when I use Sparrow’s balanced out.
 Cobalt is still putting a good fight but now Sparrow is the one taking the lead in terms of micro-details and openness.

 Topping E30 was here to access Cobalt’s capabilities as a pure DAC when used in room setup, connected to an amplifier.
 Everything good said about Cobalt in the Sound section still stands, it’s a well-rounded performer, capable of taking on DAC duties in an entry-level system.
 However, switching to a good desktop product such as E30 shows it is capable of extracting even more details and spreading instruments into a wider soundstage.
 Adding a low noise power supply such as iFi iPower to it takes things even further, offering dynamics and clarity Cobalt simply can’t match.
 True enough, this is a typical comparing apples and oranges situation, but I did it anyway for educational purposes.

 The original AudioQuest Dragonfly, also known as V1.0, was the one to start the whole miniaturization of DACs.
 Its price in 2012. was $249 and it was widely regarded as a great bang for the buck product.
 Eight years down the road, such and even slightly improved performance can be found in DragonFly Black for less than half that price.
 DragonFly Cobalt might be 20% more expensive than the original, but its performance is on another level altogether.

 Still, what was unimaginable in 2012. is more than imaginable now.
 Cobalt has been on the market for one year and as great as it is, there are some new competitors emerging, offering even better value.
-But if you have a good deal on it, or you’re limited to a single-ended connection, DragonFly Cobalt might still be a great choice.
+But if you have a good deal on it, or you’re limited to a single-ended connection, DragonFly Cobalt might still be a good choice.

 |DRAGONFLY COBALT – CHARACTERISTICS